edipetres/autosense-backend/README.md

 ## Architecture

-The object entities (such as `vehicle`) are grouped into their own folders.
+The object entities (such as `vehicle`) are grouped into their own folders in `src/app`.
 There, you can see four different handlers: `controller, model, repository and router`.

-Model is responsible for defining the entity (object) model and it also servers as the mongoose schema for validating fields of the object (for example before inserting data into the database).
-Repository takes care of every interaction with the database - we can call it the presistence layer.
+**Model** is responsible for defining the entity (object) model and it also servers as the mongoose schema for validating fields of the object (for example before inserting data into the database).

+**Repository** takes care of every interaction with the database - we can call it the presistence layer.
 It knows of the model and only this file can use the mongoose model to interact with the database.

-Controller will handle incoming HTTP requests and uses the repository for getting data in and out of the system.
-At last, the router defines all the routes and methods for a specific entity and delegates these endpoints for certain methods of the controller.
+**Controller** will handle incoming HTTP requests and uses the repository for getting data in and out of the system.

+**Router** defines all the routes and methods for a specific entity and delegates these endpoints for certain methods of the controller.

 The above architecture provides a clean and organized setup.
 It also allows easy extension of the system for both horizontal sclaing (adding more entities/endpoints) and vertical scaling (adding more functionality to existing endpoints).
 Using this setup we adhere to good coding practices, like separation of concerns, single responsibility, DRY code that can also make testing easier.